KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 - **Collective diagnostic protocols** — formalized coherence audit procedures for social fields at multiple scales
 - **Inter-collective resonance** — how centropy-forward micro-collectives interact and compose into broader centropy-forward fields
 - **Diamond Age structural conditions** — formalization of the coherence saturation threshold required for Resonant Permanence
-- **LM07 consolidation** — formalization of the mathematical content generated across SN05–SN07 into a unified Lattice Mathematics document
+- **LM07 consolidation** — formalization of the mathematical content generated across SN05–SN07 into an integrated Lattice Mathematics document

 ---